operator-framework/operator-sdk/proposals/automating-releases.md

 ## Open Questions

-1. We currently build images for an architecture on machines of that architecture.
+1. [RESOLVED] We currently build images for an architecture on machines of that architecture.
 This is not a requirement for Go binaries themselves, but might be for Ansible/Helm dependencies since they install binaries for particular architectures.
 What are these dependencies and can they be installed in a container during image build?
 1. This proposal encompasses all binaries/images currently built for an operator-sdk release.
 Once Ansible- and Helm-related code are split into their respective repos, will this release process follow?
-1. Continue using our [changelog generator][sdk-changelog-generator], or use goreleaser's [generator][goreleaser-changelog]?
+1. [RESOLVED] Continue using our [changelog generator][sdk-changelog-generator], or use goreleaser's [generator][goreleaser-changelog]?

 ## Summary